General Oncology Diet Guidelines

 - Eat or drink only pasteurized milk, yogurt, cheese, or other dairy products (pasteurized, grade-A milk and milk products).

-- Avoid soft mold-ripened and blue-veined cheese, including Brie, Camembert, Roquefort, Stilton, Gorgonzola, and blue cheese.
+- Avoid soft mold-ripened and blue-veined cheese including Camembert, Roquefort, Stilton, Gorgonzola, and blue cheese.

 - Avoid Mexican-style cheeses, such as queso blanco fresco, since they are frequently made from unpasteurized milk and are associated with a higher rate of foodborne illness.

-- Cook eggs until the yolk and white are solid, not runny.
+- Cook eggs thoroughly until the yolk and white are solid, not runny.

 Meat, Poultry, Fish, and Tofu

-- Use a food thermometer to be sure that meat and poultry reach the proper temperature when cooked.
+- For meat and poultry, use a food thermometer to ensure a proper temperature when cooked.

 - Red meat and ground beef: minimum internal temperature of 160° F.